-If you’re looking to invest or own some cool cards for a decent price, we’ve got a top ten list of 1970s baseball cards you should consider shopping for.
+If you're looking to invest or own some cool cards for a decent price, we've got a top ten list of 1970s baseball cards you should consider adding to your collection.
 Some are underrated.
 Some are hard to find in top grade and others are just cool for what they are.

 1970 Topps Thurman Munson: Munson rookie cards have never gained tremendous respect because he never made the Hall of Fame.
 His career was cut short by a plane crash nine years later.
 Now, with a new book out about his career and Yankee fans harkening back to the days when the team had tough, acerbic guys on the roster, Munson is gaining newfound respect.
 This card is from the first series and it's not rare, but you can find a really nice one for around $100...maybe less.